 Important Guidelines for Your Retirement Projections

 Reasons to Use Caution With Income-Based Savings Guidelines

 It is important to recognize these savings benchmarks are simply milestones and they operate as somewhat of a moving target.
 A few years ago, the so-called magic number guideline was 8x salary by age 67.
 The best way to determine if you are saving enough for retirement is to run a more detailed retirement calculator and to create a budget plan for retirement based on realistic lifestyle expense needs.
-It will allow you to review your entire financial picture and includes personalized Social Security estimates, the potential use of equity in your home, desired income ranges based on your goals, and other income sources such as inheritances, part-time work, or rental income.
+It will allow you to review your entire financial picture and includes personalized Social Security estimates, the potential use of the equity in your home, desired income ranges based on your goals, and other income sources such as inheritances, part-time work, or rental income.

 A successful retirement plan requires more than a one-size-fits-all approach.
 General guidelines such as Fidelity’s savings factors provide an acceptable starting point to determining if you are on the right track with your retirement savings.
 For many people, the savings factors will serve as a healthy wake-up call.
 For others, this approach makes too many assumptions for you and lacks a customized approach.
 A better approach is to run some retirement calculators based on more personalized goals to see if you’re tracking toward a secure retirement or not.